-It should be pointed out that while the British regiments in any Indian battle were in the minority, most being comprised of Sepoys led by British (East India Company) officers; the casualties among British regiments tended to be higher.
-This because the British tended to act as the vanguard and spearhead of most assaults; setting the all-important example of valor that inspired the Indian regiments.
+It should be pointed out that while British (“Her Majesties”) regiments in any Indian battle were in the minority, most armies being composed largely of Sepoys led by British (East India Company) officers; the casualties among British regiments tended to be higher.
+This is best explained in that the British tended to act as the vanguard and spearhead of most assaults; setting the all-important example of valor that inspired the Indian regiments.

-Meanwhile the right wing of the 16th Lancers, commanded by Major Smyth, charged another battalion of Sikh infantry and a battery of guns.
+Meanwhile the right-wing of the 16th Lancers, commanded by Major Smyth, charged another battalion of Sikh infantry and a battery of guns.
 Smyth began this attack with three rousing cheers for the Queen.
 The charge began, and was led by a certain Sergeant Newsome; who shouted out “Hullo boys, here goes for death or a commission!”
-Newsome, reaching the Sikh square first, leapt his horse over the kneeling front rank of Sikh infantry and went to grab a Sikh colours.
-Rushed at from all sides, he was killed by 19 bayonet wounds.
-But his sacrifice in the search of personal glory was not for naught: It is reported that the squadron was aided in breaking into the Sikh square behind him because Newsome’s horse was so fiery that it went straight through the Sikh infantry, throwing their ranks into hopeless disarray in the process.
+Newsome, reaching the Sikh square first, leapt his horse over the kneeling front rank of Sikh infantry and went to grab a Sikh colors.
+Rushed at from all sides, he was killed, suffering 19 bayonet wounds.
+But his sacrifice in search of personal glory was not for naught: It is reported that the squadron was aided in breaking into the Sikh square behind him because Newsome’s horse was so fiery that it went straight through the Sikh infantry, throwing their ranks into hopeless disarray in the process.

 Smith noted in his memoir that “The enemy fought with much resolution; they maintained frequent encounters with our cavalry hand to hand.
 In one charge, upon infantry, of H.M.’s 16th Lancers, they threw away their muskets and came on with their swords and targets against the lance.”
-Even though trained well with musket and bayonet, the Khalsa always showed a predilection to throw these aside and resort to their traditional weapon, the “Kirpan” (a razor-sharp tulwar) and targe.
-These inflicted truly horrific wounds, severing limbs and heads and hamstringing cavalry mounts.
+Even though trained well with musket and bayonet, the Khalsa always showed a predilection to throw these aside and resort to their traditional weapon, the “Kirpan” (a razor-sharp tulwar) and targe; not unlike 18th century Scottish highlanders!
+These Sikh tulwar’s inflicted truly horrific wounds, severing limbs and heads and hamstringing cavalry mounts.

-Meanwhile, Smith ordered the cavalry from his right wing to join the survivors of the 16th, and the whole cavalry force delivered a last devastating charge, capturing the village of Bhundri and driving the garrison to the river bank.
+Meanwhile, Smith ordered the cavalry from his right-wing to join the survivors of the 16th on his left; and the whole cavalry force delivered a last devastating charge, capturing the village of Bhundri and driving the garrison to the river bank.

 His Majesty’s 53rd Foot now came up behind the cavalry and cleared Bhundri of the remaining determined pockets of Sikh defenders.